recolic/azure-cloud-mining-script/README.md

 # DDOS NOTICE

-There's someone who is flooding HTTP requests to my server.
-If your work actually needs such heavy traffic, please contact me at root@recolic.net.
+There's someone flooding HTTP requests to my server.
+If your work actually needs my help, please contact me at codepublic@me.recolic.net.
 I will review and consider disabling the blacklist.

 You can also use the GITHUB mirror.
-I think github would be ok for your 100QPS traffic.
+I think github would be happy with your 100QPS traffic.

 ----